Jberczel/jberczel.github.io/_posts/2014-07-30-js-calculator.md

 <a name="step1"></a>
 ## Step 1: HTML

-The content is the calculator's buttons and screen.
-Build the numbers, operators, and "clear" button with html `<div>`s.
+First thing I did was build the calculator buttons and screen with HTML using `<div>`s.

-Add IDs and classes to distinguish between the numbers, operators, and screen.
+Then, I added IDs and classes to distinguish between the numbers, operators, and screen.
 This allows us to style based on each `<div>`'s class or id.
 Also, it lets us bind event handlers to specific buttons, so that when a user clicks on them, some action is performed.